wernight/docker-funbox/README.md

     $ docker run --rm -it wernight/funbox

 For security, all tools run as non-root user with uid `666`.
-So if you mount images or media, first make sure that their are accessible by everyone or add uid/gid `666` to them:
+So if you mount images or media, first make sure that their are accessible by everyone or uid/gid `666` to them:

     $ chown 666 my-image.png
     $ docker run --rm -it -v $PWD/my-image.png:/my-image.png:ro wernight/funbox metapixel /my-image.png